gatsbyjs/gatsby/docs/docs/themes/authoring-themes.md

 title: How to author a theme
 ---

+## What’s contained in this tutorial?

+By the end of this tutorial, you’ll have done the following:

+- set up your environment for theme development
+- built a Gatsby Theme

+## Prerequisites (if any)

+Before following this tutorial, you should have experience building a Gatsby site.

 > ⚠⚠ Gatsby Themes are currently experimental ⚠⚠

 ## Setting up your environment for theme development